Lamb Heart Curry Recipe

-- 3 lambs hearts – yes yes I get it, it’s a weird on to prepare, to look at even to hold.
-I just immersed them water in a goal to give then a good clean and then rinsed them a few times.
+- 3 lambs hearts – yes yes I get it, it’s a weird one to prepare, to look at even to hold.
+I just immersed them in water with a goal to give them a good clean and then rinsed them a few times.
 I also trimmed off the rather hard white fat, then sliced the hearts quite thinly.
-Once done I put them in another bowl and sprinkled some all purpose flour over them as it is quite a delicate meat – the flour protects.
-OK Stage I done, set the heart aside.
+Once done I put them in another bowl and sprinkled some all-purpose flour over them as it is quite a delicate meat – the flour protects.
+OK Stage I is done, set aside.

 - 1/2 litre of coconut cream

 - two tablespoons of Ghee or normal butter

 - 3 tablespoons of curry powder – I actually used one from Japan courtesy of Miz, and it tasted like a Masala.
 Perfect